Botanical name: Components of plant names

 A botanical name in three parts, i.e., an infraspecific name (a name for a taxon below the rank of species) needs a "connecting term" to indicate rank.
-In the Calystegia example above, this is "subsp.", for subspecies.
+In the Calystegia example above, this is "subsp.", an abbreviation for subspecies.
 In botany there are many ranks below that of species (in zoology there is only one such rank, subspecies, so that this "connecting term" is not used in zoology).
-A name of a "subdivision of a genus" also needs a connecting term (in the Acacia example above, this is "subg.", subgenus).
+A name of a "subdivision of a genus" also needs a connecting term (in the Acacia example above, this is "subg.", an abbreviation for subgenus).
 The connecting term is not part of the name itself.

 A taxon may be indicated by a listing in more than three parts: "Saxifraga aizoon var. aizoon subvar. brevifolia f. multicaulis subf. surculosa Engl. & Irmsch." but this is a classification, not a formal botanical name.
 The botanical name is Saxifraga aizoon subf. surculosa Engl. & Irmsch.
 (ICN Art 24: Ex 1).

 Generic, specific, and infraspecific botanical names are usually printed in italics.
 The example set by the ICN is to italicize all botanical names, including those above genus, though the ICN preface states: "The Code sets no binding standard in this respect, as typography is a matter of editorial style and tradition not of nomenclature".
 Most peer-reviewed scientific botanical publications do not italicize names above the rank of genus, and non-botanical scientific publications do not, which is in keeping with two of the three other kinds of scientific name: zoological and bacterial (viral names above genus are italicized, a new policy adopted in the early 1990s).